FG directs NAICOM to deepen insurance penetration with new products

 The Board appealed to the Minister to support its effort to look “for investors that would make the Nigerian insurance industry robust to effectively strengthen the entities to play their roles in making other businesses thrive in the country.”

-The Board, he noted will seek the collaboration of the Nigerian Investment Promotion Council, National Assembly Committee on diaspora, and other insurance jurisdictions across the globe, stressing that “we want to extend our investment campaign to Europe, the Middle East and America”.
+The Board, he noted will seek the collaboration of Nigerian Investment Promotion Council, National Assembly Committee on diaspora, and other insurance jurisdictions across the globe, stressing that “we want to extend our investment campaign to Europe, the Middle East and America.”

 In order to enhance the performance of the regulatory body, Dr Sani said NAICOM’s “strategic plan will be reviewed to align with the objectives of the Commission as contained in the matching order and directives; where the Minister specifically asked the Board to uplift the insurance industry to a greater height, on the day our Board was inaugurated.”